 Many newspaper reports of the day cited John Force of Chandlerville as the first person to legally kill a deer since 1900 when he bagged a 200-pound male with bow and arrow at 7 a.m. on October 1, 1957.

 In the 1960s, three years after the implementation of the first modern-day hunting season, the Illinois statewide deer population was estimated to be 19,195.

 Deer herds in Pope County were severely depleted due to gross overhunting against the advice of professional biologists.
-To accelerate deer population growth in eastern Illinois, whitetails were trapped in the northwestern part of the State in 1962 and released in Iroquois County.
+To accelerate deer population growth in eastern Illinois, white-tailed deer were trapped in the northwestern part of Illinois in 1962 and released in Iroquois County.

 Deer were trapped on the Savanna Army Depot (Carroll and Jo Daviess counties) and transported to various areas in and out of Illinois; others were taken from Adams and LaSalle counties and translocated to various sites.

-The Illinois statewide deer population was estimated to be 25,000 with the lowest average number of deer per square mile of 0.44 compared to the next lowest Midwestern state, Ohio, with 0.55 deer per square mile.
-The most populated was southern Wisconsin at 7.85 (Nixon, 1968).
+The Illinois statewide deer population was estimated to be 25,000, with the lowest average number of deer per square mile of 0.44 compared with the next lowest midwestern state, Ohio, with 0.55 deer per square mile.
+The most populated was southern Wisconsin at 7.85 deer per square mile (Nixon, 1968).

 The Department of Conservation began historic partnerships with the federal government to manage land at the new reservoirs at Carlyle, Shelbyville, and Rend City.

 Deer were translocated to Pope County following overhunting in the early to mid-1960s.